By Athena Karsera

 Contributing to the department since its formation, Head of Medical School Laboratories, Chad Schou, recently revealed more about the laboratories’ day-to-day operation and how this section of the Medical School interacts with its other departments.

-’Everyone is well-trained and I am fully confident in their abilities to work independently,’ he underlined, adding, ’I am always around to help troubleshoot, but we’ve got a great team and we all learn well on the job’
+’The staff are well-trained and I am fully confident in their abilities to work independently,’ he underlined, adding, ’I am always around to help troubleshoot, but we’ve got a great team and we all learn well on the job’

 As the programme has been established for some time now, Chad said year-to-year adjustments, as a rule, depended on the volume of students at the time.

-Students have access to a variety of learning resources in the spacious and well-equipped anatomy and clinical skills laboratories.
 During the sessions, student groups remain small and manageable, and the anatomy stations and clinical skills cubicles are set up with resources that emphasise the teaching topics of those sessions.
 In addition to Anatomy and Clinical Skills the Pathology laboratory carries an excellent collection of histology slides for the students.

 The laboratory team has close communication with several departments at the Medical School.
 This top-notch cooperation between departments ensures smooth exams and successful events.

-The Medical School Laboratories play an important role in the Mediterranean region by being the testing centre for the prestigious Royal College of Surgeons of England, with membership exams usually taking place at the end of October or start of November every year.
+The Medical School Laboratories play an important role in the Mediterranean region by being the testing centre for the prestigious Royal College of Surgeons of England, with Membership exams usually taking place at the end of October or start of November every year.

 Head of Medical School Laboratories